 To get off to a good start, students should become familiar with the basic terms, rules, and regulations that will influence their collegiate journey.
-This Chapter provides an overview of this information, including SCAC's grade structure, the requirements to keep grades at required passing levels for graduation, how grades are calculated, and developmental level coursework and placement testing.
+This Chapter provides an overview of this information, including SCAC's grade structure, the requirements to keep grades at required passing levels for graduation, how grades are calculated, developmental level coursework, placement testing, and academic polices.